 We still have things to do after this difficult period.
 Why not plant more trees?
 What about recycling plastic?

 But, until then, can we do other things from home to keep us connected to the things that matter?
 Can we do things that remind us that, after a thunderstorm, the sun is the most beautiful thing you have ever seen?

 This article was written by Andra Oprisan, EFL teacher at “Avram Iancu” School, in Dej, Romania.

 Know our guest teacher a bit more:

 I started my career as an English teacher in kindergarten.
-I actually learned most of my teaching skills, by working with young learners.
-I learned patience, respect for people’s feelings, and laughter.
+To be honest, I actually learned most of my teaching skills by working with young learners.
+This is how I learned patience, respect for people’s feelings, and laughter.
 In my opinion, a teacher is nothing without these skills.
 Right now, I am a lower secondary school teacher and I teach students from 6 to 15 years old.

 eTwinning projects are my favourite type of projects, as they involve students in various activities which use a variety of resources in order to achieve the projects’ requirements.
 Students not only learn new things about life and cooperation, but they also acquire skills to develop different technological ways to share their work.

 Resources used during Yes, we can! eTwinning project: